ahmetaa/zemberek-nlp/README.md

         </repository>
     </repositories>

-And dependecies (For example morphology):
+And dependencies (For example morphology):

     <dependencies>
         <dependency>